-The AT25QF641B is a 64-Mbit Serial Peripheral Interface (SPI) Flash memory device designed for use in a wide variety of high-volume industrial, consumer, and connected applications.
+The AT25SF641B is a Serial Peripheral Interface (SPI) Flash memory device designed for use in a wide variety of high-volume industrial, consumer and connected applications.

-It can be used for storing program memory that is copied from Flash memory into embedded or external RAM during system boot; it also can be used for directly executing program code from Flash memory (Execute in Place [XiP]).
+It can be used for storing program memory that is booted from Flash memory into embedded or external RAM; it can also be used for directly executing the program code from the Flash memory (executed in place [XiP]).